radiantearth/community-sprints/11052019-arlignton-va/group-work/progress.md

 This document should link to all work happening at the sprint.
 Links to PR's and proposals

 ## Core
-* [Aligned STAC-specific endpoints more with OAF](https://github.com/radiantearth/stac-spec/pull/632) - also mentioned in a related [OAF issue](https://github.com/opengeospatial/ogcapi-features/issues/154).
+* [Aligned STAC-specific endpoints with OAF](https://github.com/radiantearth/stac-spec/pull/632) - also mentioned in a related [OAF issue](https://github.com/opengeospatial/ogcapi-features/issues/154).
 * [Converted search metadata to context object](https://github.com/radiantearth/stac-spec/pull/633) - consolidated search metadata into a context object that the root level of the FeatureCollection.
 Slimmed down property names.

 ## Query